Forever Halloween: Release

 On April 12, Forever Halloween was announced for release in June.
 In addition, the album's artwork was revealed.
 On April 16, "Happy" was made available for streaming.
 On May 7, a lyric video was released for "Love and Drugs".
 The track was also available as a free download.
 On May 23, a behind-the-scenes video on the making of the album was posted online.
+On May 31, "Birthday in Los Angeles" and "Blood Red" were released exclusively for streaming via Billboard.
 The album was released on June 4.
 It was released in the US in partnership with the group's management team Eighty One Twenty Three, and Rude Records internationally.
 On the same day, a music video was released for "These Four Words".
 In June and July, the group went on the 8123 tour in North America alongside A Rocket to the Moon, This Century and Brighten.
 In September, the group went on a tour of Australia with Anberlin and William Beckett.
 On September 13, a music video was released for "Love & Drugs".

 In October and November, the group embarked on a co-headlining US tour with Anberlin.
 They were supported by Lydia and From Indian Lakes.
 In April 2014, the group went on a tour of the UK with Deaf Havana.
 In May, the group embarked on a South American tour with Nick Santino.
 On May 21, "Ugly on the Inside" was made available for streaming.
 Between June and August, the group went on Warped Tour across the US.
 On June 8, the group released a video on the creation of the album's artwork.
 "So Criminal" was made available for streaming on June 14.
 On June 17,the band released a deluxe version of the album with five additional bonus tracks.
 Physical copies of this edition were sold exclusively on Warped Tour.
 Preceded by a teaser trailer, a music video was released for "Run" on August 11.